WebDevStudios/custom-post-type-ui/readme.txt

 = 1.6.0 - TBD =
 Added: Support for `meta_box_cb` parameter for `register_taxonomy` and taxonomies.
 Added: Dynamically warn about existing slugs.
-Added: "post_type", "custom_css", "customize_changeset", and "author" as reserved post type slugs.
 Added: "delete_with_user" support for post types.
 Added: Filters for post type and taxonomy data right before saving of final data.
 Added: `cptui_get_taxonomy_exists` function to check if a provided taxonomy is registered.
 Updated: pass the object_type array to `cptui_pre_register_taxonomy` filter as extra parameter.
 Updated: Adjusted preserved label handling to aid with plugin performance.
 Props alex-solovyev
-Fixed: Invalid JSON error was using success class for its admin notice.
 Fixed: "show in nav menus" missing from tools section for post type section.
 Fixed: Error occurred when attempting to unset post types while editing a taxonomy.

+= 1.5.6 - 2017-11-09 =
+* Added: Added "custom_css", "customize_changeset", "author", and "post_type" as reserved post_types.
+* Fixed: The "Invalid JSON" error message was receiving the wrong color indicator for for the admin notice.

 = 1.5.5 - 2017-07-27 =
 * Fixed: Prevent possible conflicts with .required css selector by prefixing ours.